chrisr3403/Sep11-Freedom-Project/blog/entry04.md

 ![2025-03-16 21-36-42](https://github.com/user-attachments/assets/a723c90a-5f51-44a9-9252-1f946493b3f2)

-I started to learn more on how to make a player move where I want it which is something I can takeaway from this.
+I started to learn more on how objective/pickups work I was thinking it had something to do with the player destroying a item when coming into contact with it.

-Another part I tinkered with was moving your character manually.
+Another part I tinkered with was trying to make a like jumppad of some sorts
-For this it requires keys on your keyboard so you will be able to move the character you play as.
-From kaboom here is a example:

 ![image](https://github.com/user-attachments/assets/b6a0247c-1429-4331-9265-5d21bab2b594)